ajdavid128/algo-practice/README.md

 Not Jaden-Cased: "How can mirrors be real if our eyes aren't real"
 Jaden-Cased:     "How Can Mirrors Be Real If Our Eyes Aren't Real"

+# Problem 5
+Sentence Smash
+Write a function that takes an array of words and smashes them together into a sentence and returns the sentence.
+You can ignore any need to sanitize words or add punctuation, but you should add spaces between each word.
+Be careful, there shouldn't be a space at the beginning or the end of the sentence!

+Example
+['hello', 'world', 'this', 'is', 'great']  =>  'hello world this is great'

+# Problem 6
+Task:
+Your task is to write a function which returns the sum of following series upto nth term(parameter).

+Series: 1 + 1/4 + 1/7 + 1/10 + 1/13 + 1/16 +...
+Rules:
+You need to round the answer to 2 decimal places and return it as String.

+If the given value is 0 then it should return 0.00

+You will only be given Natural Numbers as arguments.